-There are all sorts of conventional offenses and their number is constantly increasing.
-The classic examples are:
+There are all sorts of conventional offences and their number is constantly increasing.
+The classic examples are as follows:

-These attacks are essentially motivated by greed (the search for any type of gain, financial or material) or immoral, unhealthy and improper behaviours (such as pedophilia, prostitution rings, racism, revisionism. etc.).
+These attacks are essentially motivated by greed (the search for any type of gain, financial or material) or immoral, unhealthy and improper behaviours (such as paedophilia, prostitution rings, racism, revisionism. etc.).

 This type of attack has changed significantly since its advent; it essentially exploits the many vulnerabilities of computer resources.
-The most common attacks are:
+The most common attacks are as follows: